SOMIM: An open-source program code for the numerical Search for Optimal Measurements by an Iterative Method: How to use the program

-\section{How to use the program?}
+\section{How to use the program}

 The GUI of \program\ is shown in Fig.~\ref{GUI}.
 In the first box labeled as ``Parameter Settings'', $J$ is the number of statistical operators to be input.
 The current maximum possible value is $J=30$.
-You can change the maximum value by modifying the source code.
-Parameter $K$ is the initial number of elements of POVM, with the largest possible value being $K=30$.
-The third field is the dimension $N$ of the statistical operators which has $N=30$ as the highest possible value; that is: the $J$ different statistical operators are represented by $N\times N$ matrices.
+Parameter $K$ is the initial number of POVM outcomes, with the largest possible value being $K=30$.
+The third field is the dimension $N$ of the statistical operators which has $N=30$ as the highest possible value; that is, the $J$ different statistical operators are represented by $N\times N$ matrices.
+You can change the maximum values of $J$, $K$ and $N$ by modifying the source code.
 The fourth field is the chance of using the steepest-ascent gradient method to perform maximization in an iteration; this parameter controls the relative frequency of using the direct or the conjugate gradient.
-The fifth field gives the tolerance in the accessible information, the stopping criteria for the computation; The calculation stops when the difference in accessible information between the current iteration and the previous iteration is less than half of the sum multiplied by the tolerance plus $10^{-25}$, i.e. when $2.0\times(\mathrm{current} - \mathrm{previous}) \leq \mathrm{tolerance}\times(\mathrm{current}+\mathrm{previous}) +1.0\times10^{-25}$.
-The sixth field is the file name of the output file.
-The output file will be located in the same directory as the program.
+The fifth field gives the tolerance in the accessible information, the stopping criteria for the computation; the calculation stops when the difference in accessible information between the current iteration and the previous iteration is less than half of the sum multiplied by the tolerance plus the $\mathrm{machine\_epsilon}$ $\epsilon_m$ (also termed as the machine accuracy, typical value for double precision is around $1.6\times 10^{-16}$), i.e. when $2.0\times(\mathrm{current} - \mathrm{previous}) \leq \mathrm{tolerance}\times(\mathrm{current}+\mathrm{previous})+\epsilon_m$.
+The sixth field is the name of the output file.
+By default, the output file will be located at hard disk C. You can change the output directory by clicking the ellipsis button ``...'' and choose your preferred location.

-The next two boxes display the statistical operators $\{\rho_j\}_{j=1,\dots,J}$ and the calculated elements of the optimal POVM $\{\Pi_k\}_{k=1,\dots,K}$.
+The next two boxes display the statistical operators $\{\rho_j\}_{j=1,\dots,J}$ and the outcomes $\{\Pi_k\}_{k=1,\dots,K}$ of the POVM.
+You will be given the option to either manually input the initial POVMs by clicking the ``No" button or you may leave the program to choose a set of randomized initial POVMs.
+After the calculation, the optimal POVMs will be displayed.
 The spin buttons are used to switch between the various $\rho_j$s and $\Pi_k$s, respectively, while the small box beside the spin button is used to choose to display the real or imaginary part of the chosen $\rho_j$ or $\Pi_k$.

 The maximum accessible information for the given set $\{\rho_j\}$ will be displayed in the last box after the ``Calculate MI'' button is pressed.
 All values will be reset to default when the ``Reset'' button is pressed.